TGOLiam/gtt-technosprint-2026/README.md

 ## Overview

-Tinig Bicol is an open, community-driven digital repository designed to preserve and promote the Bikol language.
-The platform allows native speakers, educators, and community members to contribute Bikol words, translations, example sentences, dialect variations, and authentic audio recordings.
+Tinig Bicol is an open, community-driven repository dedicated to preserving and documenting the Bikol language.
+The platform enables native speakers and community members to contribute words, translations, example sentences, dialect variations, and authentic audio recordings.

-By combining language preservation with collaborative knowledge sharing, Tinig Bicol aims to create a living archive of the Bikol language while making it accessible to learners, researchers, and future generations.
+At its current stage, Tinig Bicol focuses on collecting and organizing high-quality language data that can serve as a foundation for future research, educational tools, and language technologies.
+By building a structured Bikol dataset, the project aims to support future developers, researchers, and initiatives working to preserve and promote the language.

 ## The Problem